hmc-cs111-spring2023/cs111-hw3-everettbu/free-2.md

 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

 I think this would be a good project for this class as it would allow me to really engage with a language.
 Also, since ContectFree is a program that already exists and is used, it may be able to help others beyond myself.
+It also might be a bad idea because nobody may use it.
+Do the people who use ContextFree really want this DSL?